Hawksama/api_users/README.md

 ## Develop Enviroment

 This plugin has being developed under WordPress TwentyTwenty theme.
 Other themes, can have the container fullwidth because the 'alignwide' class used on container is not defined.

-## Who am I

-Hi, I'm a Romanian Developer with a Bachelor's Degree in Computer Science (English language) and with 4 years of WEB Development.

-I've been working with Magento 2 for the past 18 months (mainly on frontend), and with Wordpress for the last 3 years.

-Anything more about me?
-Let's get in touch.

-Contact: manue971@icloud.com OR manue97132@gmail.com